instrumenta/kubeval/BUILDING.md

 make acceptance
 ```

-If you would prefer to run them directly you need to make sure you have Kubeval
+If you would prefer to run them directly
-on your PATH and then run:

 ```
-./acceptance.bats
+make build && PATH=./bin:$PATH ./acceptance.bats
 ```